kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. Is at the same level as the 8th costal cartilages - F
 	D. Is the level at which the inferior mesenteric artery commences - F
 	E. Lies halfway between the jugular notch and the pubic symphysis

-#### Answer: E. Lies halfway between the jugular notch and the pubic symphysis - ?
+#### Answer: E. Lies halfway between the jugular notch and the pubic symphysis - TRUE (lower border of L1)

+##### Structures at Transplyoric Plane
+1. Pyloris of the stomach
+2. Fundus of the gallbladder
+3. Duodenojejunal junction
+4. Neck of the pancreas
+5. Hila of the kidneys
+6. Ninth costal cartilages
+7. Superior mesenteric artery commencement
+8. Portal vein formation

 ### Q69
 A man presents with _left buttock_, _thigh_ and _calf claudication pain_.
 Which of the following is the most likely site of arterial disease?